KevinTXY/DD2476-BookRecs/readMe.txt

 >print("\n ".join([h['_source']['title'] for h in res['hits']['hits']]))

 also try to run Searcher.py, it lets you first search for books and and then will look for similar books.

+### Web Scraper ###
+A web scraper was included that crawls looking for users with many books read and records their favorite book id's in order sorted by rank.
+To run this script, the following needs to be done:
+* Install Selenium, the line below should do this
+  > pip install selenium
+* Download the webdriver from a browser you'd like to use, these are small ~4mb files.
+The link for the chrome driver is https://chromedriver.chromium.org/downloads
+* Edit line 14 to instantiate the correct browser driver.
+If not using chromium edge, replace "Edge" with "Chrome" or "Firefox", and then replace 'msedgedriver.exe' with a path to the web driver file you instantiated above.
+* The code should now run.
+If needed, change the parameters such as userid, minbooks, usersleft.